ckvespinoza/NOKIA_uC_PoC/print_debug_rtos/README.md

-Currently trying to start from scratch with RTOS without implementing too specific tasks.
+Currently trying to start from scratch with RTOS without implementing specific tasks.
 I use the stdio.h library in order to print the location of the code as it is ran.
 This code contains 4 tasks:
 - normal stage (for power sequencing, voltage monitoring, and reverse power sequencing)
 - EDSM enable signal monitoring